 You’re so close.
-Your designer has sent over the finished site.
+Your designer has sent over the finished website.
 It looks good and checks all the boxes you need it to.
 You’re almost ready to launch.

 Review Every Page